taikoxyz/simple-taiko-node/README.md

 ### Taiko Geth (L2 execution engine)

-[taiko-geth](https://github.com/taikoxyz/taiko-geth) is a fork of [go-ethereum](https://github.com/ethereum/go-ethereum) with some changes according to Taiko protocol, it serves as a L2 [execution engine](https://ethereum.org/en/glossary/#execution-client), which needs to be coupled to a [consensus client](https://ethereum.org/en/glossary/#consensus-client) (in Taiko network, this will be the [taiko client](https://github.com/taikoxyz/taiko-client)'s [driver software](https://github.com/taikoxyz/taiko-client/tree/main/docs#driver)), like L1 ethereum execution engines, it will listen to new L2 transactions broadcasted in the L2 network, executes them in EVM, and holds the latest state and database of all current L2 data.
+[taiko-geth](https://github.com/taikoxyz/taiko-geth) is a fork of [go-ethereum](https://github.com/ethereum/go-ethereum) with some changes according to Taiko protocol, it serves as a L2 [execution engine](https://ethereum.org/en/glossary/#execution-client), which needs to be coupled to a [consensus client](https://ethereum.org/en/glossary/#consensus-client) (in the Taiko network, this will be the [taiko client](https://github.com/taikoxyz/taiko-client)'s [driver software](https://github.com/taikoxyz/taiko-client/tree/main/docs#driver)), like L1 ethereum execution engines, it will listen to new L2 transactions broadcasted in the L2 network, executes them in EVM, and holds the latest state and database of all current L2 data.

 ### Taiko client driver